 - Styptic powder (hemostatic powder).
 This is to stem the flow of blood.

-2/ Wrap Your Parrot in a Towel
+2/ Wrap The Parrot in A Towel

 Ask a friend to assist if you’re finding the process difficult.

 Parrots find it easier to stay calm during a claw trim if they can’t see what’s happening.
-Some owners cover their parrot’s head and eyes with a towel but uncover the eyes if it stresses them.
+Some owners cover the parrot’s head and eyes with a towel but uncover the eyes if it stresses them.

-3/ Let Your Parrot Grasp Your Hand
+3/ Let The Parrot Grasp Your Hand

 Lift the end of the towel so that its feet are exposed.
-Ensure that your supplies (clippers, file, and styptic powder) are within easy reach.
+Ensure your supplies (clippers, file, and styptic powder) are within easy reach.

-Your parrot should grasp your index finger so that your thumb remains free.
+The parrot should grasp your index finger so that your thumb remains free.
 This way, you can use your thumb to lift each of the toes one by one, making it easier to clip each nail.

 4/ Cut The Tip of Each Nail